ideo2004-afk/Bili_BookTranslater/README.md

 - `--context_paragraph_limit`:

   Use `--context_paragraph_limit` to set a limit on the number of context paragraphs when using the `--use_context` option.

+- `--no_glossary`:

+  Use `--no_glossary` to disable the automatic glossary function.
+By default, the tool creates and uses a `nouns.json` file to maintain translation consistency for proper nouns.
+Using this flag turns off this feature.

 - `--parallel-workers`: